Blue Shape Top

 Blue Shape

-Children naturally love to play and make things.
-To paint, draw, sing, dance, write stories and get messy cooking in the kitchen.
-We think it’s natural.
-Normal.
-An expected phase of childhood for them.
-But it’s so much more.
+Children naturally love to play and make things: paint, draw, sing, dance, write stories and get messy cooking in the kitchen.
+We may think of this as a natural, normal phase of childhood – and it is! – but it’s also so much more.

-When your child is creative, their brain function increases, stress hormones and inflammation decrease, and their immune system gets stronger (Evans, J., 2007).
+Research shows that when your child is creative, their brain function increases, stress hormones and inflammation decrease, and their immune system gets stronger.

 Long term, children who are creative more often, are naturally happier, better focussed, and have less anxiety and depression than children who don’t regularly engage in creative activities.

 And what about when they grow up?
-According to a study by Professor David Gill, creative adults get higher paying jobs, more quality jobs, and reach higher levels of education (Gill, D., 2021).
+According to a study by Professor David Gill, creative adults get higher paying jobs, more quality jobs, and reach higher levels of education.
 They are more confident, independent, and resilient, no matter what life throws their way.

 In short, creativity matters.